srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 1. On the **File** menu, click **Open Folder**

-1. In the **Open Folder** dialog, navigate to the folder location specified in the Terminal pane, click **cheesecaveoperator**, and then click **Select Folder**
+1. In the **Open Folder** dialog, navigate to the folder location specified in the Terminal pane, click **CheeseCaveOperator**, and then click **Select Folder**

-    The EXPLORER pane should open in Visual Studio Code and you should see the `Program.cs` and `cheesecaveoperator.csproj` files listed.
+    The EXPLORER pane should open in Visual Studio Code and you should see the `Program.cs` and `CheeseCaveOperator.csproj` files listed.

 1. In the **EXPLORER** pane, click **Program.cs**.